greenelab/generic-expression-patterns/README.md

 ```
 6. Navigate to either the `pseudomonas_analysis` or `human_analysis` directories and run the notebooks in order.

-Note:
+*Note:* Running the `human_analysis/1_process_recount2_data.ipynb` notebook can take a while since the dataset is very large.
+If you would like to run only the analysis  (`2_identify_generic_genes_pathways.ipynb`) to generate the human analysis results found in the publication, you can update the config file to use the following file locations:
-* The data used for the analysis in the publication can be found [here](https://recount2.s3.amazonaws.com/normalized_recount2_compendium_data.tsv).
+* The normalized compendium data used for the analysis in the publication can be found [here](https://recount2.s3.amazonaws.com/normalized_recount2_compendium_data.tsv).
+* The mapped template file can be found ____
-* The VAE trained models used in the publication can be found [here](human_analysis/models/)
+* The scaler file can be found ____

 ## How to run using your own data